-- Launch the Setup Wizard from the web interface (go to Settings > General Settings). - 2.
-Unless the TracVision antenna is receiving position information from a NMEA device, manually enter your current position at the Setup Wizard. - 3.
+- 1. Launch the Setup Wizard from the web interface (go to Settings > General Settings). - 2.
+Manually enter your current position at the Setup Wizard. - 3.
 At the Setup Wizard, note the displayed skew angle for the selected satellite. - 4.
 Turn off the TV-Hub to remove power from the TracVision antenna.